ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - However, effectively accomplishing lazy loading through various techniques comes down to recursive loading, which is already known to work
     - What I tested in this experiment is that [lazy binding](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture/tree/main/lazy-bind) works under `_dl_load_lock`
     - Regardless, the GNU loader is immune to lazy loading deadlocks, so it gets a pass
-- Spawning a thread and then waiting for its creation/termination from a library constructor
+- Spawning a thread and then waiting for its creation/termination from a global constructor
   - Windows: ✘ (deadlock)
     - `CreateThread` then `WaitForSingleObject` on thread handle from `DllMain`
-    - Deadlock on `LdrpInitCompleteEvent` in `LdrpInitialize` function during process startup (see [Windows Loader Initialization Locking Requirements](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#windows-loader-initialization-locking-requirements) for more info) or deadlock on `LdrpLoadCompleteEvent` in `LdrpInitializeThread` (runs [`DLL_THREAD_ATTACH`; this is essentially useless by the way](https://stackoverflow.com/a/30637968) and [libraries often disable it](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-disablethreadlibrarycalls), among other things) -> `LdrpDrainWorkQueue` function during process run-time
+    - Deadlock on `LdrpInitCompleteEvent` in `LdrpInitialize` function during process startup (see [Windows Loader Initialization Locking Requirements](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#windows-loader-initialization-locking-requirements) for more info) or deadlock on `LdrpLoadCompleteEvent` in `LdrpInitializeThread` (runs [`DLL_THREAD_ATTACH`; this is essentially useless by the way](https://stackoverflow.com/a/30637968) and [libraries often disable it](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-disablethreadlibrarycalls), among other things) ➜ `LdrpDrainWorkQueue` function during process run-time, if it was possible to continue still then thread creation would further block when acquiring loader lock to run `DLL_THREAD_ATTACH`
     - This represents an overextension of the loader's locks because the [threading implementation](https://en.wikipedia.org/wiki/Thread_(computing)#1:1_(kernel-level_threading)) should have zero knowledge of the loader (or at least its locking) and vice-versa
     - Specifying `THREAD_CREATE_FLAGS_SKIP_LOADER_INIT` (new in Windows 10) on `NtCreateThreadEx` can bypass these thread creation blockers
       - I haven't seen an occurrence of Windows internally spawning a thread with this flag, so these deadlocks remain prevalent